-- If the game clock has started and, at the time the error is recognised, the team in control of the ball or entitled to the ball is the opponent of the team that was in control of the ball at the time of the error, a jump ball situation occurs. - If the game clock has started and, at the time the error is recognised, a foul penalty involving a free throw(s) has been awarded, the free throw(s) shall be administered and the ball shall be awarded for a throw-in to the team that was in control of the ball at the time the error occurred. - 44.3.2 Failing to award a merited free throw(s). - If there has been no change in possession of the ball after the error occurred, the game shall be resumed after correction of the error as after any normal last free throw. - If the same team scores after having been erroneously awarded possession of the ball for a throw-in, the error shall be disregarded. - 44.3.3 Permitting the wrong player to attempt a free throw(s).
+- If the game clock has started and, at the time the error is recognised, the team in control of the ball or entitled to the ball is the opponent of the team that was in control of the ball at the time of the error, a jump ball situation occurs. - If the game clock has started and, at the time the error is recognised, a foul penalty involving a free throw(s) has been awarded, the free throw(s) shall be administered and the ball shall be awarded for a throw-in to the team that was in control of the ball at the time the error occurred. - 44.3.2 Failing to award a merited free throw(s). - If there has been no change in possession of the ball after the error occurred, the game shall be resumed after correction of the error as after any normal last free throw. - If the same team scores a goal after having been erroneously awarded possession of the ball for a throw-in, the error shall be disregarded. - 44.3.3 Permitting the wrong player to attempt a free throw(s).

-The free throw(s) attempted, and the possession of the ball if part of the penalty, shall be cancelled and the ball shall be awarded to the opponents for a throw-in from the free-throw line extended, unless penalties for further infractions are to be administered.
+The free throw(s) attempted, and the possession of the ball if part of the penalty, shall be cancelled and the ball shall be awarded to the opponents for a throw-in from the free-throw line extended, unless the game has continued and was stopped for the correction of the error or penalties for further infractions are to be administered, in which case the game shall be resumed from the place it was stopped to correct the error.

-RULE EIGHT - OFFICIALS, TABLE OFFICIALS, COMMISSIONER: DUTIES AND POWERS
+RULE EIGHT - REFEREES, TABLE OFFICIALS, COMMISSIONER: DUTIES AND POWERS

-Art.
-45 Officials, table officials and commissioner
+Article 45 Referees, table officials and commissioner

-- 45.1 The officials shall be a crew chief and 1 or 2 umpire(s).
-They shall be assisted by the table officials and by a commissioner, if present. - 45.2 The table officials shall be a scorer, an assistant scorer, a timer and a shot clock operator. - 45.3 The commissioner shall sit between the scorer and the timer.
-His primary duty during the game is to supervise the work of the table officials and to assist the crew chief and umpire(s) in the smooth functioning of the game. - 45.4 The officials of a given game should not be connected in any way with either team on the playing court. - 45.5 The officials, the table officials and the commissioner shall conduct the game in accordance with these rules and have no authority to change them. - 45.6 The officials' uniform shall consist of an officials' shirt, long black trousers, black socks and black basketball shoes. - 45.7 The officials and table officials shall be uniformly dressed.
+- 45.1 The referees shall be a crew chief and 1 or 2 umpire(s).
+They shall be assisted by the table officials and by a commissioner, if present. - 45.2 The table officials shall be a scorer, an assistant scorer, a timer and a shot clock operator. - 45.3 The commissioner, if present, shall sit between the scorer and the timer.
+His/her primary duty during the game is to supervise the work of the table officials and to assist the crew chief and umpire(s) in the smooth functioning of the game. - 45.4 The referees of a given game should not be connected in any way with either team on the court. - 45.5 The referees, the table officials and the commissioner, if present, shall conduct the game in accordance with these rules and have no authority to change them. - 45.6 The referees' uniform shall consist of an referees' shirt, long black trousers, black socks and black basketball shoes. - 45.7 The referees and table officials shall be uniformly dressed.

-Art.
-46 Crew chief: Duties and powers
+Article 46 Crew chief: Duties and powers